mcmonkeyprojects/SwarmUI/docs/Docker.md

 If you're a "docker compose" fan, there is an included docker compose file you can use as usual, which is equivalent to the "standard" option above.

-If you're an active "docker compose" fan that needs it for some reason, I do not recommend it.
+If you're not an active "docker compose" fan that needs it for some reason, I do not recommend it.

 # Advanced Usage, Notes, Troubleshooting